 English Tenses Easy!

-If you are looking for a learn English tenses in a simple way, take a look at our quick list:
+If you are looking for simple and quick way to learn English tenses, take a look at our list here:

 Something that is unchanging, general, scheduled or happening at certain intervals.